shorepine/amy/README.md

    * saw (up and down)
    * triangle
    * noise
-   * PCM, reading from a baked-in buffer of percussive and misc samples
+   * PCM, reading from a baked-in buffer of percussive and misc samples, or by loading samples with looping and base midi note
    * karplus-strong string with adjustable feedback
-   * Audio input can be used as an oscillator for real time audio effects
+   * Stereo audio input can be used as an oscillator for real time audio effects
    * An operator / algorithm-based frequency modulation (FM) synth
  * Biquad low-pass, bandpass or hi-pass filters with cutoff and resonance, can be assigned to any oscillator
  * Reverb, echo and chorus effects, set globally